Are the Laodiceans Modern Sadducees and Pharisees?

 Background

 It has been taught that the churches mentioned in Revelation 2 & 3 probably have at least three applications in that they represent seven contemporaneous churches, the seven successive eras of the New Testament Church, and probably seven successive eras in the Old Testament Church.
-That latter teaching has the first Laodicean era beginning with the Maccabean revolt and existing at the time of Jesus (McNair, Carl.
-Idols of the Heart.
-LCG videotape VTE122, 3/24/01).

-During Jesus' day, there were two main religious groups within Israel, the Sadducees and the Pharisees (plus others, some of which were not considered part of the Church).
-Since it is apparent that we are currently living during the Laodicean era, is it not likely that there are modern Sadducees and Pharisees?
+During Jesus' day, there were two main political-religious groups within Israel, the Sadducees and the Pharisees (plus others, some of which were not considered part of the Jewish church).

-The Maccabean's revolted because:
+Consider that the Maccabean's revolted because:

 Antiochus polluted the altar by offering a sow upon it.
 He declared the daily sacrifices and other Mosaic ceremonies illegal and committed an abomination of desolation by erecting an image of Zeus in the holy place...Mattathias, father of five sons, refused to offer sacrifices in a profane manner...He and his sons fled to the mountains and began the famous Maccabean revolt (The Nelson Study Bible, 1997.
 Notes, page 1442).